 I think of myself as a Vintage HiFi Nut for one simple reason.
-I go a little overboard in how I take care of my music and system.
+I am passionate about music and analog gear.
+I tend to go a little overboard in how I take care of my music and system.
 I pay attention to certain details that may seem trivial to people that don’t really care about sound reproduction or stereo systems.

 I got my first system in the summer of 1977.
 It was a Kenwood KR-4070 receiver, JBL L40 speakers, Pioneer CT-F4242 cassette deck, and Dual 504 turntable with Audio Technica AT95E cartridge.
 Today, vintage gear offers me a way to enjoy music on a system I could only dream of then.
 There is some really nice new hifi being produced today, but much of it is financially out of reach for many people.
 That’s when vintage is a great option to consider.
 If I’m honest, I could enjoy that first system today over 40 years later.

 Anything made during the mid-60’s through the early-90’s can be called “vintage”.
-These three decades include tubes and solid state, mid-fi and hi-fi … and yes, much was not great.
+These three decades include tubes and solid state, mid-fi and hi-fi . . . and yes, much was not great.
 But those were the years when some of the most revered and beloved vintage audio was made.
-Many of us know the feeling of owning stereo gear we could only dream of when it hit the showroom floors over twenty years ago (Nakamichi Dragon anyone?).
+Many of us know the feeling of owning stereo gear we could only dream of when it hit the showroom floors almost 40 years ago . . .
+Nakamichi Dragon anyone?

 This site is my grassroots effort to offer branded merchandise for fellow vintage hifi nuts; info and resources to help you take care of your system; and when time allows, commissioned custom audio furniture.
 I hope you will look around and feel free to drop a line.